moondly/foglab/README.md

     ```
     fogctl vm -n 3 -f
     ```
-1. When you are ready, apply the change:
+1. When you are ready, apply the changes:
     ```
     fogctl vm -a